koalalorenzo/blog/content/posts/202211-mozilla-sops/index.md

 ---
-title: "Handling secrets when working alone"
+title: "Handling Secrets should not be complicated: Mozilla SOPS"
 date: 2022-11-30T09:22:48+02:00
 tags:
   - secrets
   - devops
   - sre
   - security
-  - Today I Leanred
+  - Today I Learned
+mermaid: true
 ---
 Managing secrets in Git repositories has been one of the biggest issues when I write code.
 I have used multiple solutions based on the complexity and how many things I have to do in case of leaks.
-I was looking for a solution that would work and be good enough for my simple Ansible Playbooks, and I stumbled upon the Mozilla SOPS.
+I was looking for a solution that would work and be good enough for my simple Ansible Playbooks, and I stumbled upon the Mozilla SOPS: something that makes handling secrets not complicated when working alone on simple projects.

 <!--more-->